Cosmetology Course Information

 COSMETOLOGY PROGRAM TESTING AND GRADING PROCEDURE

-The following tests and grading procedures are used to assess student learning and mastery of course content in the 1500-hour course:
+The following tests and grading procedures are used to assess student learning and mastery of course content in the 1000-hour course:

 1. Academic theory exams: Students must receive a 75% or higher on each assigned theory exam.

 2. Core written and practical skills evaluation: Students must receive a grade of 75% or higher on each written exam and each practical skill exam in order to complete the Core program.
 The exams are an overview of instruction taught during the Core schedule.
-All Core written and practical skill exams must be passed with a 75% in order to transition to the Clinic Classroom.
-If students are unable to pass each exam after two attempts, the student may be asked to withdraw from the program and re-enroll in the next available Core class start date.
+All Core written and practical skill exams must be passed with a 75% in order to transition to the Adaptive curriculum.
+If students are unable to pass each exam after two attempts, the student may be asked to withdraw from the program.

 3. Mock State Board evaluation test: This practical evaluation covers all technical areas of the Virginia Department of Professional & Occupational Regulation State Board Cosmetology exam.
 Students must receive a 75% or higher on this exam.